 Contents

-An Enterprise Bargaining Agreement is a contract which makes changes to employment terms and conditions and is between an employer and employee/s.
+An Enterprise Bargaining Agreement is a legally binding contract that modifies employment terms and conditions between an employer and their employees.
+In 2025, these agreements remain a vital tool for adapting workplace practices to today’s evolving industrial landscape.

-Good faith, in this context, means bargaining representatives should:
+Good faith in this context means that bargaining representatives should:

 - reasonably attend meetings